George Mantello: Second World War

 The report's publication and large scale very vocal protests in Switzerland resulted in Winston Churchill's letter:"There is no doubt that this persecution of Jews in Hungary and their expulsion from enemy territory is probably the greatest and most horrible crime ever committed in the whole history of the world...."
-As a result of the press coverage, world leaders issued appeals and warnings to Hungary's Regent, Miklós Horthy, and the mass transports, which had been deporting 12,000 Jews every day since 15 May 1944, ended on 9 July 1944.
-The lull in deportations made it possible to organize significant rescue activities in Hungary, such as the Raoul Wallenberg and Carl Lutz missions.
+As a result of the press coverage, world leaders issued appeals and warnings to Hungary's Regent, Miklós Horthy, and the mass transports by Hungary, which had been deporting 12,000 Jews every day since 15 May 1944, mostly ended on 9 July 1944 pursuant to Horthy's order issued on 7 July.
+The lull in deportations made it possible to organize significant rescue activities in Hungary, such as the Raoul Wallenberg mission and continued protection of Jews by Carl Lutz.
+Wallenberg arrived to the Swedish embassy in Budapest on 9 July, 1944.

 Recognition

-In recognition of his great contributions to his rescue activities, Mantello received an honorary doctorate from Yeshiva University, New York.
+In recognition of his great contributions to his rescue activities, thanks to efforts by historian David Kranzler and Yeshiva University Chancellor Rabbi Professor Norman Lamm Mantello received an honorary doctorate from Yeshiva University, New York.
 Nota bene: the fact that György Mandl/George Mantello was Jewish made him ineligible for the title "Righteous Among the Nations" conferred by Israel to non-Jews who saved Jews during the Holocaust.